My Fat is Better Than Your Fat!

 How food, and its component molecules, affect the body is still a large mystery to us.
 In our minds, that makes the use of supplements for anything other than treating a deficiency questionable 27 .
 We also don’t believe taking a handful of synthetic supplements to be a substitute for wealth of nutrients pet parents get from eating whole food, fruits, nuts, vegetables, and whole grains; – biologically, species appropriate, dietary building blocks for pet parents.
 Raw, unprocessed, whole foods for our fur kids; – biologically, species appropriate, dietary building blocks for mutts, pups, masters, nobles and muggles.

-If we consider the complex nature of whole foods, then we are advocating that you don’t need to fear whole foods such as our nutty examples, or the supreme pet cuisine we supply from Doggobone, Raw Love Pets, Simply Pets or Dogmatters, for they are undoubtedly healthy foods.
+If we consider the complex nature of whole foods, then we are advocating that you don’t need to fear whole foods such as our nutty examples, for they are undoubtedly healthy foods.
 Foods.
 See that word?
 Fear the isolated, super-heated, burnt fatty acids, if you like, in your and your fur kids diet instead.
 As per our nutty Omega-6 examples, whole FOODs are complex nutrient matrices teeming with as-yet undiscovered bioactive compounds.
 The single most important benefit of fooding your fur kids with real pet cuisine is “life energy”.
 Food that is whole, fresh, and uncooked, helps the body fend off ageing, improve cell oxygenation, metabolism, and renewal, helps fight off diseases, and are easily digested!

 Articles and Videos